Analytics built by: Location, Inc.

 Importantly, NeighborhoodScout’s exclusive research found that Grand Junction's housing market shows one of the <a href="/blog/highest-appreciating-cities">top real estate appreciation rates in the U.S.A.</a> in the latest quarter, which may signal the city’s near-future real estate investment strength.

-Relative to Colorado, our data show that Grand Junction's latest annual appreciation rate is higher than 80% of the other cities and towns in Colorado.
+Relative to Colorado, our data show that Grand Junction's latest annual appreciation rate is lower than 70% of the other cities and towns in Colorado.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Grand Junction differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Grand Junction - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Grand Junction real estate investment or home purchase decisions.

 |$972,001 - $1,296,000||0.8|

 |$519,001 - $648,000||4.2|

 |$389,001 - $519,000||11.5|